JShollaj/AWS-Machine-Learning/AWS Ramp Up Guide.md

   - **AWS CloudFormation** &rarr; automates and simplifies the task of repeatedly creating and deploying AWS resources.

+  - **Amazon Inspector** &rarr; assesses applications for vulnerabilities or deviations from best practices (gives list based on severity).

 ---

 ### **Developing Machine Learning Applications**